Hong Kong

 In the new millennium and the largest number of Muslims in the territory are (Indonesian), most of whom are female foreign domestic workers.
 They account for over 120,000 of Hong Kong's Muslim population.

 The history of Muslims in Hong Kong started since the British Hong Kong government period.
 The first Muslim settlers in Hong Kong were of Indian origin, in which some of them were soldiers.
 From the mid 19th century onwards, more and more soldiers and businessmen arrived in Hong Kong from South Asia and Mainland China.
 As the number of them increased and the British Hong Kong government allocated land for them to build their communities and facilities, such as masjids and cemeteries.
-The British government respected the rights of those Muslim communities by giving them aid.
+The English government respected the rights of those Muslim communities by giving them aid.

 Chinese Muslims first arrived in Hong Kong in the late 19th and early 20th century, coming from southern Chinese coastal areas, where they had lived for centuries prior.
 They established their community around Wan Chai District (location of the Wan Chai Mosque).
 Later Chinese Muslim influxes occurred following episodes of unrest on the mainland.
 Some Chinese are also more recent converts to Islam.
-As of 2004 and the Chinese Muslims account for over 50% of the Muslim resident population of Hong Kong, and they play an important role in the Islamic organisations of Hong Kong.
+As of 2004 the Chinese Muslims account for over 50% of the Muslim resident population of Hong Kong, and they play an important role in the Islamic organisations of Hong Kong.
 Hong Kong's Muslims have historically been treated as separate to Chinese Muslims in terms of Hajj arrangements.

 Food

 Over the past few years and there has been an increasing number of Halal restaurants to cater for Muslim dietary needs, as well as supermarkets selling more and more Halal products.
 In 2010 and there were only 14 Halal restaurants, but after a year the number had jumped three times.
-As of May 2023 and there are 70 Halal-certified restaurants in Hong Kong.
+As of May 2023 there are 70 Halal-certified restaurants in Hong Kong.

 Islamic Finance